 Aash has always been front and center in Persian cuisine.
 This is a Persian term used to describe a thick style of soup that often combines a variety of beans, grains, sometimes noodles, herbs, spices, and meat.

 Aash-e Jow is a hearty Persian barley stew prepared by slowly cooking beans and grains with an abundance of fresh herbs and spinach.
 The stew is topped with salty and tangy Kashk (liquid whey), tender crispy fried onions, and a garlic mint sauce.

 Aash can be served either as the main course or as a side dish.
 When I’m in a hurry and eager to have this stew, I sometimes use good-quality canned beans to get to it faster!

-In January of 2021, a recent article was published at The Kitchn as a form of love letter to this Aash.
+In January of 2021, a recent article was published at The Kitchn as a form of a love letter to my Aash.